fawazghali/ion-mobility-ms-tools/mobility_mzIdentML/mobility_mzIdentML/README.txt

 2- to convert from CSV to MGF with drift time, with the following example command java -jar "dist\mobility_mzIdentML.jar" 2 [input.csv] [output.mgf] [filter_ions| ]

-If the filter_ions flag is given, only predicted 1+ ions will be exported to the CSV file.
+If the filter_ions flag is given, only predicted 1+ ions will be exported to the MGF file.
 Otherwise, leave this parameter blank.
 To use this parameter, an output file name for the MGF file must be given.

+3- to convert from CSV to MGF with drift time (inserting charge assignment), with the following example command java -jar "dist\mobility_mzIdentML.jar" 2 [input.csv] [output.mgf] [insert_ions| ]

+If the insert_ions flag is given, the predicted charge will be exported as a third column of the MGF file after each intensity value.
+Please note, many search engines may not accept this format

-3- to add drift time to mzIdentML from CSV. java -jar "dist\mobility_mzIdentML.jar" 3 [input.csv] [input.mzid] [output.mzid]
+4- to add drift time to mzIdentML from CSV. java -jar "dist\mobility_mzIdentML.jar" 3 [input.csv] [input.mzid] [output.mzid]

-4- to add drift time to mzIdentML from MGF. java -jar "dist\mobility_mzIdentML.jar" 4 [input.mgf] [input.mzid] [output.mzid]
+5- to add drift time to mzIdentML from MGF. java -jar "dist\mobility_mzIdentML.jar" 4 [input.mgf] [input.mzid] [output.mzid]

 Here the input.mgf must have been created by the script above (option 2)